 “God knows!
 Some claim he is a holy man while many say he is a shithead.”

 Everyone who knows you is going to have an opinion about you.
-A lot many who have no clue about you are likely to have an even stronger opinion about you.
+Many who have no clue about you are likely to have an even stronger opinion about you.
 Those who meet you form opinions based on their experience.
-And many who have never met you, form their opinions based on others’.
+And many who have never met you, form theirs based on the opinion of others.
 Such is the nature of this material world.
 The biggest democracies, religions, sects, cults run on this principle.
 Everyone has the right to have an opinion.
 And you have the right to accept, reject, or ignore it.
 It is your choice that affects your state of happiness.

-Know when what, and where to keep versus let go.
+Know when, what, and where to keep hold versus let go.
 Such knowledge comes with practice, with awareness.
 It is about attitude and outlook.
 This is the journey of turning inward.